na-na-hi/renget/archive/TW-Idea-List.md

 - *The clothing system can mostly stay the same since there are already many slots for clothing (found in Equip.csv).
 Strip poker can handle undressing on its own without having to meddle with the overall system.
 As a starter, the clothing menu can be expanded using SQN's clothing action as a reference just to unlock its full potential.
 All of this isn't a priority right now though.*
 ## Female MC Pregnancy
 To be determined.
+## Free Use Content
+Self-explanatory; a feature to allow the player to have have free use sex with 2hus, whether via hypnosis or other means.
+Example:
+- Having sex with Eiki while she judges the deceased.
 ## Furniture Recipe Mechanic
 To be determined.
 ## Hypnosis Expansion